ctshea/DatabaseProject/readme.txt

 Cody Shea contributions
-  Worked on database structuring
+  Worked on user minting NFTs
-  Created class objects for half the database objects Created DAO for the class objects created
+  Worked on listing NFTS
-  Hardcoded init function data
+  Worked on data validation
-  Worked on Debugging
+  Worked on debugging and testing

-  Total time spent: ~10 hours
+  Total time spent: ~13 hours

 Matthew Mcgowan contributions
-  Worked on database structuring
+  Worked on NFT transfers
-  Created class objects for half the database objects Created DAO for the class objects created
+  Worked on NFT listings and search
-  Created E-R Diagram
+  Worked on listed NFTS being purchasable
-  Worked on Debugging
+  Worked on debugging and testing

-  Total time spent: ~10 hours
+  Total time spent: ~13 hours